 In principle, an employer does not have to follow a prescribed procedure to effectively terminate an employment.
 The employer must only observe the proscribed periods according to art.
-336c of the Swiss Code of Obligations (eg applicable in case of the employee’s absence from work due to illness; the maximum duration of such proscribed period depends on the employee’s years of service).
+336c of the Swiss Code of Obligations (eg applicable in case of an employee’s absence from work due to illness; the maximum duration of such proscribed period depends on the employee’s years of employment).

-In case of a termination of an older employee with many years of service, the employer has to inform and consult the employee and evaluate the possibilities to continue the employment prior to making him/her redundant according to Swiss case law.
-Non-compliance with these requirements only leads to the wrongfulness of the termination according to art.
+Only in case of a termination of an older employee with many years of employment, according to case law, the employer has to inform and consult the employee and evaluate the possibilities to continue the employment prior to making him/her redundant.
+Non-compliance with these requirements merely leads to the abusiveness of the termination according to art.
 336 of the Swiss Code of Obligations and not to the invalidity of the termination, however.

 If the employer does not follow any prescribed procedure as described in response to question 7, what are the consequences for the employer?

-Non-compliance with the requirements regarding a termination of an older employee with many years of service only leads to the wrongfulness of the termination according to art.
+Non-compliance with the procedural requirements regarding a termination of an older employee with many years of employment only leads to the abusiveness of the termination pursuant to art.
 336 of the Swiss Code of Obligations.

 How, if at all, are collective agreements relevant to the termination of employment?

 Collective agreements often contain provisions dealing with the termination of employment (eg restricting the freedom to dismiss by defining good cause as a requirement for every termination).
 If this is the case, respective provisions must be observed.

 Does the employer have to obtain the permission of or inform a third party (eg local labour authorities or court) before being able to validly terminate the employment relationship?
 If yes, what are the sanctions for breach of this requirement?